 These Japanese and their acronyms, right?
 5AGS?
 What on earth’s that?
 Well, first I’ll tell you about the “AGS” part.
 That stands for “Auto Gear Shift”.
 Ah, maybe it’s becoming clearer now?
 And the “5”?
 That refers to the number of gears.
 So, the easiest way to think of it is that it’s a 5-speed manual transmission which can shift automatically, which means it gets significantly better fuel economy than the regular auto, without sacrificing the convenience, plus it has the flexibility of true manual shifting as well.

-Well that makes sense … but what does it mean in real world driving?
+Well that makes sense … but what does it mean in real world off-roading?
 Well, you can choose between the different modes.
 Go full auto or full manual, it’s up to you.

 Sounds like a complex piece of engineering?
 Well, yes, it is:

 Let’s not continue without reiterating that all the Japanese mini trucks for sale at our independent dealers are for off-road use only.
-So, they all have 4WD, even though 2WD mini trucks are sold in Japan.
+As a result, all the mini trucks sold by our dealers have 4WD, even though 2WD mini trucks are sold in Japan.
 Just like the regular Suzuki Carry pickup models, Suzuki Every passenger vans are also available in both 2WD and 4WD format, but if you want one in the US, then it’s going to be a 4WD model for sure.

 However, where Suzuki has been a little left in the dust, so to speak, is in automating this.
 Daihatsu’s late 2021 new model release coincided with a new 2WD / 4WD switchable system that basically leaves the vehicle in charge of making this decision.
 So the mini truck would only be in 4WD for the times the conditions really warranted it.
 Obviously, this arrangement is a lot easier than reaching for the button to make the change manually, so it definitely helps the latest Hijet optimize for fuel economy.
 Again, it remains to be seen what Suzuki intends to to do match or better this.